Meet the members of our Senior Management Team who lead on the day-to-day running of Gloucestershire Wildlife Trust.

 Roger was appointed Chief Executive in 2013 after joining from the Soil Association where he was Deputy Director and Chair of the Food for Life Partnership.
-He is responsible for running the organisation and with working with colleagues and Trustees on deciding the Trust’s priorities for the future.
-His career started working for the environment partnership, UK2000, and has also involved policy and communication roles with the Royal Shakespeare Company, the Royal College of Nursing, the NHS and Community Service Volunteers.
+He is responsible for running the organisation and working with colleagues and Trustees on deciding the Trust’s priorities for the future.
+His career started with working for the environment partnership, UK2000, and has also held policy and communication roles with the Royal Shakespeare Company, the Royal College of Nursing, the NHS, and Community Service Volunteers.
 Roger is also vice-chair of the Gloucestershire Local Nature Partnership and chairs the Soil Association Land Trust, as well as being a trustee of the Bat Conservation Trust and Hawkwood College.

 Elaine Ward - Director of Finance & Assistant Chief Executive

 Elaine began working at the Trust in 2006 and is responsible for managing finance, commercial business development, HR, IT and admin support for the Trust and its trading subsidiaries.
 She has worked in finance and HR management in the charity sector since 2000.